paufiol/PDF-A--TheArtOfFighting/README.md

 ## Art of Fighting Remake
 ---
 This is a project meant to create a faithful recreation of SNK's Art of Fighting (1992) with educational purposes.
+This have been reproduced with C++ and SDL libraries, by 5 CITM students.
-We do not own by any means any of the assets used, as they fall into SNK's intellectual property
+We do not own by any means any of the assets used, as they fall into SNK's intellectual property.

 ## Team Members